FOSS: A Self-Learned Doctor for Query Optimizer: Simulated Learner

 \section{Simulated Learner}

 In this section, we will begin by introducing the simulated environment.
-Next, we will provide an explanation of how FOSS explores the real environment and trains the agent using the simulated environment.
+Next, we will provide an explanation of how FOSS explores the real environment and trains the agent with the simulated environment.